Gabriele-tomai00/Esse3FAKE/README.md

 In both virtual machines, I mapped the addresses to:

 - `units.studenti.local`: to make the university email service functional.
-- `xn--unts-2pa.local`: to make the fake university email service work (the attacker’s service).
+- `xn--unts-mza.local`: to make the fake university email service work (the attacker’s service).
 - `essse3.local`: the fake Esse3 university portal domain.

 ##  Email Server Configuration